mvysny/vaadin-on-kotlin/README.md

 ## Motivation

-Please read this first: http://vyzivus.blogspot.sk/2016/04/java-sucks.html
+Please read this (potentionally opinionated, offensive and subjective - I apologize upfront) post first: http://vyzivus.blogspot.sk/2016/04/java-sucks.html

 In the past I have implemented a Vaadin-based JavaEE project.
 During the implementation I was constantly plagued with the following issues: